becodeorg/free2code/2.CSS/0. Introduction to CSS/readme.md

     border-bottom: 2px dotted green;
     border-left: 2px dashed green;
     padding:10px;
+    padding-right:12px;
     background-color: yellow;
 }
 ```

-That sure won't look exactly pretty, but that's not the concern yet.
+That sure won't look *exactly* pretty, but that's not the concern yet.

 As you can see, you can specify each border of the rectangle using 3 parameters: the **thickness** of the line (here, in pixels), the line **type** (`solid`,  `dashed`, `dotted`), and its **colour**.

 ### Comments in CSS